errbotio/errbot/docs/user_guide/plugin_development/dependencies.rst

 Using dependencies
 ------------------

-Once a dependent plugin has been declared, you can use it at soon as your plugin is activated.
+Once a dependent plugin has been declared, you can use it as soon as your plugin is activated.

 .. code-block:: python